-Incorporating perseverative interests gives an individual the opportunity to complete a task that they don’t like in the context of something they do like. (i.e. handwriting book exercises replaced with copying instructions from preferred movies or video games or incorporating Legos or other favorite toys into math assignments).
+Incorporating perseverative interests allows an individual to complete a task that they don’t like in the context of something they do like. (i.e., handwriting book exercises replaced with copying instructions from preferred movies or video games or incorporating Legos or other favorite toys into math assignments).

 7) Generalized reinforcement